How Do I Get a Death Certificate in West Virginia?

 Use our free calculator to determine how many certified death certificates to order based on your specific situation, and see exactly what it will cost in your state.

 In West Virginia, each certified copy costs $12.
 Copies ordered together cost less than placing separate orders later.
-The executor checklist outlines each account and institution that typically requires a certified copy.
+The estate settlement plan outlines each account and institution that typically requires a certified copy.

 Processing times in West Virginia vary.
 Contact the West Virginia Department of Health - Vital Registration Office for current turnaround times.
 Funeral homes typically handle initial certificate orders at the time of death.